Get the latest news delivered to your inbox.

 Please do not wear any jewerly including rings, watches or any piercings.
 Please don't bring any valuables

 If you are receiving general anesthesia, yes.
 You will not be allowed to drive after surgery.
-Please arrange for an adult to drive you home and for someone to be with you when you arrive.
+Please arrange for an adult to drive you home and for someone to be with you for 24 hours.

 If you are recieving general anesthesia you will not be able to eat or drink anything after midnight.
-You will recieve instructions on taking your medications the morning of surgery.
+You will receive instructions on taking your medications the morning of surgery.

 When you arrive at the facility, you will be checked-in by a member of our staff.
 The admission process is usually very quick as we have obtained most of your information prior to your arrival.
 This final check allows us to verify all of your key information so we can better serve you.